 The problem is simple.
 Academics have multiple demands on their time, over and above their normal clinical work, involving; teaching, mentoring, sitting on committees, weeks wasted working up grant applications, doing their own research, and probably near the bottom of the list, doing refereeing for journals (unpaid and largely unrewarded).

 On the other hand, the number of journals has proliferated exponentially over the last decade or two.
 Increased demand, reduced supply — result, inevitably decreasing standards.
-It is clear that even the best journals are struggling to find competent referees, which is precisely why many ask authors to suggest referees for their own papers.
-That opens yet another door for favoritism and cheating, which it is quite clear many people are marching through without a backward glance.
+Even the best journals are struggling to find competent referees, which is precisely why many ask authors to suggest referees for their own papers.
+That opens yet another door for favoritism and cheating, which it is clear many people are marching through without a backward glance.

-Control and dominate not only medical journal content, but also medical education itself, and therein is immense power to set the agenda and shape and manage people’s thinking.
+Control and dominate not only medical journal content, but also the entire medical education space, and therein is immense power to set the agenda and shape and manage people’s thinking.

-As yet another good editor (Barbour) stated: ‘it threatens the credibility of medical knowledge and medical journals’ (42).
+As good editor (Barbour) stated: ‘it threatens the credibility of medical knowledge and medical journals’ .
 Good editors get sacked, like Kassirer and others, now they do not get appointed in the first place.
 Most of them seem little more than puppets or figureheads.

 It is painfully clear that academics are wasting an immense amount of time and resources producing third-rate publications which nobody is ever going to read, and which certainly are not going to have any impact on the world of science: and all because they create a rod for their own backs through the current ‘publish-or-perish’ mentality.
 It is time it was stopped.
 It fuels the fire and provides profits for publishers, who add no significant value to the process.

 A post-publication, post-archiving, assessment of the value of work has already emerged automatically from the cross correlation of information that is compiled.
 It needs to be formalized, augmented, fine-tuned, and organized.
-Google know what you have looked at, and for how long, and in what part of a physique you prefer the curves or bulges in the objects of your adoration to be; so, it is possible to automatically register the expertise and the viewing predilections of any researcher or reader, and compute a metric to judge work, weighed according to their status and expertise.
+Google know what you have looked at, and for how long, and in what part of a physique you prefer the curves or bulges in the objects of your adoration to be; it is possible to automatically register the expertise and the viewing predilections of any researcher or reader, and compute a metric to judge work, weighed according to their status and expertise.
 The citation index is merely a first crude and clumsy step in this direction: for instance, it does not factor in whether the paper was cited for good reasons or bad reasons, or self-cited.
-Neither does it take account of whether the citation was related to a substantial paper by a reputable researcher in the field, or just in a letter to a journal.
-It could be more sophisticated.
-Those deficiencies can be corrected and it is illogical to tolerate their continuance: corporate publishers have little motivation to foster such improvements, nor do they choose to pay for that expertise: why would they?
-There is a rapidly expanding literature dealing with this (2).
-It is rather too complex to discuss in detail here, but a recent Ph D. thesis provides much background, detail, and analysis (4).
+Neither does it take account of whether the citation was related to a substantial paper by a reputable researcher in the field, or in a letter to a journal.
+It could be much more sophisticated.
+Those deficiencies can be corrected, it is illogical to tolerate their continuance.
+Corporate publishers have little motivation to foster such improvements, nor do they choose to pay for that expertise: why would they?
+There is a rapidly expanding literature dealing with this .
+It is too complex to discuss in detail here, but a recent Ph D. thesis provides much background, detail, and analysis .

-Post-archiving assessment already exists and works well; it works for mathematics, physics, and computer science (54): they post pre- and post-review versions of their work on servers such as arXiv at about $10 per article.
+Post-archiving assessment already exists and works; it works for mathematics, physics, and computer science : they post pre- and post-review versions of their work on servers such as arXiv at about $10 per article.
 Systems of community post-archiving review can be added on top of any computer algorithms that are used.
 One major benefit of this system is that it focusses on the paper, not a journal.
-Indeed, it may be apparent that journals, as a physical entity, and as most people know and understand them, are teetering on the brink of obsolescence: they are redundant artefacts of ‘paper-processing’.
-Now that we know the genetic code of all organisms, the ‘tree-of-life’, based essentially on morphology, has been superseded.
+Indeed, journals, as a physical entity, and as most people know and understand them, are teetering on the brink of obsolescence: they are redundant artefacts of ‘paper-processing’.
+Now that we know the genetic code of organisms, the ‘tree-of-life’, based essentially on morphology, has been superseded.
 The same is so of journals.
-That is because the indexing systems, which can cope with every single word in the whole article (like reading the whole genetic code), represent a much more sophisticated categorisation of papers than their assignment to one or other journal in a somewhat arbitrarily defined ‘discipline’.
+That is because the indexing systems, which can cope with every single word in the entire article (like reading the whole genetic code), represent a much more sophisticated categorisation of papers than their assignment to one or other journal in a somewhat arbitrarily defined ‘discipline’.

-It is not difficult: if I, as an expert on ST, spend an hour reading a paper relevant to ST, (and Google knows my H-index), then it will weigh that information proportionately, compared to a first-year pharmacy student who spends an hour reading the same paper.
+It is not difficult: if I, as an expert on ST, spend an hour reading a paper relevant to ST and make a comment, (and Google knows my H-index), then it will weigh that information proportionately, compared to a first-year pharmacy student.
 It would be simple to build-in more sophisticated ratings of the quality of material, which might be weighed in value using agreed algorithms to make them more discriminating.
 Universities etc. already hold repositories of work that they judge worthy of consideration for indexing.
 These would be examined by ‘bots’ like those used by Google.
 It does not take much thought to see how such a system would make standard journals largely, or completely, redundant.
+They could return to be the organ of a learned society, rather than a conduit for publishing papers.
 Apart from universities, grant agencies and funding charities could hold archives of whatever work they wish.

 Such a system would have the advantage that fraudulent work probably would be more readily revealed and would disappear from the citation literature.
-Bad work would soon acquire the equivalent of the mark of the cross of the plague and few would see it or read it.
-This would improve on the flawed current system where many journals willfully refuse to correct or retract obviously faulty and fraudulent material, and universities refrain from disciplinary measures against those who infringe accepted rules, e.g. ghost-writing.
+Careless work would soon acquire the equivalent of the cross of the plague, and few would see it or read it.
+This would improve on the flawed current system where many journals willfully refuse to correct or retract obviously faulty and fraudulent material, and universities refrain from disciplinary measures against those who infringe accepted rules, e.g., ghost-writing.

 Contrary-wise, important work would ascend to its appropriate ranking more efficiently.
-All the computer software and protocols to achieve this already exist to a degree that would make fraud, plagiarism, and gaming the system, difficult.
+The computer software and protocols to achieve this already exist to a degree that would make fraud, plagiarism, and gaming the system, difficult.

-The hundreds of millions, possibly billions, of dollars thus saved could be directed to librarian-run services (who would manage their establishments archives, and check their establishments papers were properly researched and referenced), and a few appropriate regulatory bodies could oversee the system in a democratic and transparent manner.
+The hundreds of millions, possibly billions, of dollars thus saved could be directed to librarian-run services (who would manage their establishments archives and check their establishments papers were thoroughly researched and referenced), and a few appropriate regulatory bodies could oversee the system in a democratic and transparent manner.
 It is difficult to see why this would not be much superior to the current system.
-The ‘sunk cost fallacy’ (in other words, do not throw good money after bad) is relevant, because continuing to ‘invest’ in journals is a bad policy.
+The ‘sunk cost fallacy’ (in other words, do not throw good money after bad) is relevant, since continuing to ‘invest’ in journals is a bad policy.

 *Proof — since the first draft of this commentary further legal action has been instituted

-The UK Select Committee on Science and Technology have supported mandating that publicly-funded research is placed in institutional repositories, and the Wellcome Trust have now mandated that all its funded research should be made open access (4).
+The UK Select Committee on Science and Technology have supported mandating that publicly-funded research is placed in institutional repositories, and the Wellcome Trust have now mandated that its funded research should be made open access .